UBC-MDS/programming-in-python-for-data-science/slides/module1_19.md

 That’s because when we use slicing by index position, it will take all the indices including the lower bound but *EXCLUDING* the upper bound.
-If we wanted to include “Apple Cinnamon Cheerios” we would have to go 1 index position
+If we wanted to include `Apple Cinnamon Cheerios` we would have to go 1 index position
     further.